sumotoy/screenkeys/README.md

 - How many switches support?
 64 Max.
 - Can work with other Microcontrollers?
 Probably yes but was intended only for Teensy3.

+For commercial purposes and licence questions please contact me.